SimonTett/recalibrate/README.md

 # recalibrate
-Software used for recalibration work in EERCH project
+Software and data used for recalibration work in EERCH project